200 Main St,

 At 8 am on Sunday mornings we have the traditional, Rite 1, Holy Eucharist in the church and ask that people socially distance, and we live stream it on Facebook.

-We also have resumed our Wednesday 11 am service of Morning Prayer with a book study following.
+We also have resumed our Wednesday 11 am service of Morning Prayer with a book study following, we are currently reading Timothy Egan's book, A Pilgrimage to Eternity.
+All are welcome.

 A reflection on music in our lives and some music from St. John's with which to reflect